 As I mentioned above, we are selling rental property #1.
 Our hopes are to get roughly 250k for the property and we would like to net roughly 230k.
 There are a lot of variables that will go into that.
 First, our agent is a friend and I hope to only be charged 1.5% on the selling agent side.
 That hasn’t been “worked out” yet, but I’m pretty sure it is possible.
 Also, 3% from the buyer’s agent takes a large chunk of cash as well.
 Ugh.
 On top of that, we have been deprecating the rental property and that will come back and eat some additional cash.
 I just don’t know how much yet.
 However, these are all pie in the sky numbers at the moment.
 Perhaps nobody will like the unit or, maybe everybody will like it and there will be a bidding war (cross your fingers for me).
 We’ll know more once all of the rehab is done next week.

-The money from this sale will most likely go into paying off my mortgage.
+The money from this sale will most likely go into paying off my loans.
 While I understand this isn’t maximizing my earning potential for this windfall of cash, I am getting a guaranteed return of 3.5% (my mortgage interest rate).
 I’m okay with that!
 And, I’ll be more mortgage free.
 I suspect the level of freedom not having a gigantic mortgage payment do every month will be extremely liberating.

 This month’s dividend income increase truly shows that what I’m trying to do is working.
 I mean, I made over one thousand dollars this month for doing nothing!
 On top of that, rental property #1 is almost ready to list and hopefully that will go as well as planned and I’ll be mortgage free!